Basements are challenging to waterproof because of extremely limited access to exterior walls and slabs below ground.

 - Cementitious Surface Coatings add a secondary cement-based barrier to inside walls.
 Cementitious waterproof coatings typically combine cement and a polymer and can be used on any concrete surface, above or below ground.
 The coating adds a hard but flexible water barrier.

 Positive Side and Blind Side Waterproofing – Waterproofing outside exterior walls (positive side) and under the slab (blind side) are more difficult and required drilling through concrete.

 ACS waterproofing specialists use chemical grout injections to get into these hard-to-reach places.
 Chemical grouting stabilizes soil around the building with polyurethane.

 Waterproofing Your Roof

 ACS offers a variety of roof coatings.
 Choosing the right material keeps your building cooler, reduces energy consumption, protects the building from leaks, and extends the life of the roof itself.

 Our Favorite Roof Coating Options

 Acrylic coatings can be used on various roof membrane surfaces, including single-ply membranes and metal systems.
 The flexibility of acrylic-based materials enabled them to withstand movement in roof membrane surfaces.
 Acrylic resists ultraviolet radiation and can reduce roof temperatures.

-Silicone coatings are highly elastic products that adhere well to the existing surface.
+Silicone coatings are highly elastic and adhere well to existing surfaces.
 Silicones are very weather resistance and rarely become hard or brittle.
-The material can withstand long-term exposure to ponding water.
-Silicone coatings offer excellent ultraviolet protection and stand up well in extreme temperatures and harsh environments.
+The material can withstand long-term exposure to ponding water and offer excellent ultraviolet protection.
+Also, they stand up well in extreme temperatures and harsh environments.